leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 ### Cookies Popup ###

-The first thing you will encounter is the 'accepting cookies popup'.
+The first thing you will encounter is the 'accepting cookies' popup.

 <p align="center">
     <img src="../assets/scrape_the_web/cookies_popup.png" />